Zauler/Zauler/README.md

 ### Hi there, I'm [Jose Luis Martinez Soriano](https://github.com/Zauler) 👋

-I completed my master's degree in Machine Learning and data science from [Federation University](https://eiposgrados.com).
+I completed my master's degree in Machine Learning and data science from [Escuela internacional de Posgrados](https://eiposgrados.com).
 Apart from that, I am working as a data scientist and while I am training in different areas of machine learning.

 **My Research Interest**: